IHE/RAD.IMR/input/pagecontent/volume-1.md

 An imaging context in IMR can include image references and non-image references.

+> Note: IMR focuses on specifying references to imaging context in a report.
+Other references to external resources (e.g. Lung-RADS, survey) are out of scope of IMR.

 ##### Image References

+An image reference is a reference to an image to which a finding or observation pertains.

 Each image reference in a report is in the context of a series.
 Furthermore, each image reference includes one or more context as follow:

-- a single frame object (e.g. Object 10)
+- a single frame in a single-frame object (e.g. object 10)
-- a single frame in a multi-frame object (e.g. Object 10 Frame 3)
+- a single frame in a multi-frame object (e.g. object 10 frame 3)
-- a range of single frame objects (e.g. Object 3-5)
+- a range of frames in a single frame object (e.g. object 3-5)
-- a range of frames in a multi-frame object (e.g. Object 10 Frame 3-5)
+- a range of frames in a multi-frame object (e.g. object 10 frame 3-5)
-- a discrete list of single frame object (e.g., Object 10,14,17)
+- a discrete list of frames in a single frame object (e.g. object 10,14,17)
-- a discrete list of frames in a multi-frame object (e.g., Object 10 Frame 10,14,17)
+- a discrete list of frames in a multi-frame object (e.g. object 10 frame 10,14,17)
+- all frames in a multi-frame object (e.g. object 10 frame all)
+- all objects in a series (e.g. object all)
+- all frames in a dimension in a multi-frame object (... not needed?)
+- TODO: concatenation objects (out of scope)
-- a combination of the above (e.g., Object 5,10-12, Object 15 Frame 14,17-20)
+- a combination of the above (e.g., object 5,10-12, object 15 frame 14,17-20)

+> Note: The attribute `frame` is optional for single-frame object.

-In most cases, the image references refer to the same study context as the study being reported on.
-Occasionally, the image references may refer to a comparison study that is used during reporting.
+In most cases, the image references refer to the same study as the study being reported.
+The image references may also refer to a comparison study that is used during reporting.

 ##### Non-Image References

-In addition to image references, an imaging context may also specify non-image references such as regions, annotations, parametric maps, etc. These non-image references can be captured using various DICOM objects such as Structured Report (SR), different types of Presentation States (PR), Segmentation and Parametric Map.
-These objects provide additional information that can be presented as overlays on top of the image references.
+In addition to image references, an imaging context may also specify non-image references such as locations, regions, annotations, parametric maps, etc. These non-image references refers to data encoded using various DICOM objects such as Structured Report (SR), different types of Presentation States (PR), Segmentation and Parametric Map.
+These objects provide additional information that can be presented in association with referenced images.

+- a rough location in an image using an presentation state annotation
+- a specific location in an image using a DICOM SR
+- a specific region using a segmentation
+- a specific region using a DICOM SR contour
+- a bounding region using a DICOM SR
+- one or more frames in a parametric map

-> Note: See [AI Results](https://www.ihe.net/uploadedFiles/Documents/Radiology/IHE_RAD_Suppl_AIR.pdf) Section 6.5.3.5 and 6.5.3.6 for details regarding how regions and parametric maps are captured as DICOM objects.
+> Note: See [AI Results](https://www.ihe.net/uploadedFiles/Documents/Radiology/IHE_RAD_Suppl_AIR.pdf) Section 6.5.3.4, 6.5.3.5 and 6.5.3.6 for details regarding how locations, regions and parametric maps are captured as DICOM objects.

 #### 1:52.4.1.6 Level of Interactivity